Best Stained Glass Soldering Iron

 The Hakko FX-601 Soldering Iron

-Starting at the top, we have the Queen of stained glass soldering irons, the Hakko FX-601 (paid link).
+Starting at the top, we have the Queen of Stained Glass Soldering Irons, the Hakko FX-601 (paid link).
 This ticks all the must-have and wish-list boxes.
 I waited quite a while to buy mine but now I absolutely love its heat retention, adaptability and lightness.

 Pros

-- The new ceramic heating technology is also cheaper to run than soldering irons with the more conventional temperature controlled tips.
+• CHEAP TO RUN.
+The new ceramic heating technology is also cheaper to run than soldering irons with the more conventional temperature controlled tips.

 Easily Adjustable

-- It’s very light which gives you lots of fine control over your soldering.
+• LIGHT.
+The iron is very light which gives you lots of fine control over your soldering.
 If you’re doing hours of soldering you won’t get tired holding it.

 Cons